wp-plugins/powerpress/readme.txt

 = 6.0.4 =
 * Released on TBD
+* Added new Subscribe by Email option to Subscribe Links feature.
+By default this new feature is not enabled.
+Go to "PowerPress Settings" > "Media Appearance" to enable Subscribe by Email.
 * Enhanced iTunes Summary feature now maintains <a> links.
 * Added check for null values returned from `get_role` function.
 * HTTPS URL warnings have been removed.
 The past year usage of podcast applications that do not support https is now negligible.